mjuhanne/fyrtur-motor-board/README.md

 - MCL = Maximum Curtain Length = MCL_1 * 256 + MCL_2
 - FCL = Full Curtain Length = FCL_1 * 256 + FCL_2
 - CHECKSUM is a bitwise XOR of the (CALIBRATING,MCL_1,MCL_2,FCL_1,FCL_2) bytes.

+##### CMD_EXT_ENTER_BOOTLOADER
+`00 ff 9a ff 00 ff`
+- Enter the STM32 bootloader and get ready for firmware update.
+In order to exit the bootloader one needs to use special 'Go' bootloader command (used by ESP32 after firmware update), do hardware reset (impossible with UART interface) or do a power-cycle.

 ## Curtain position and curtain length